Kristin V Dunlevy, CPFA, AIF

 What advice would you give to young women entering your industry?

 I would say stay humble.
 Don't make it too difficult.
 The basics will always be a sound foundation.
-I learned this early in my career when I started at an actuarial firm fresh out of college with my mathematics degree.
+I learned this early in my life.
 I knew I wanted to be an investment advisor for institutions rather than individuals, and that focus on the fundamentals - understanding the laws of retirement plans, the investments, and the participants - gave me the very specific knowledge I needed.
-My advice is to build that strong technical foundation, but approach it with humility and remember that sometimes the simplest approach is the most effective.
+My advice is to build a strong solid foundation, but approach it with humility and remember that there is nothing wrong to hitting the "reset" button by going back to basics.

 What are the biggest challenges or opportunities in your field right now?

 The biggest challenge right now is gaining trust in such a fluid period of our democracy and with all the technological changes we're experiencing.
 But that's also the biggest opportunity.
-When you can gain trust in this environment, especially with AI coming out and people not trusting what they're seeing or hearing, you create something powerful.
-The largest opportunity right now is connecting on the human level, because after COVID and with AI, people have to know that they've got a human on the other side.
-We do use today's technology, but the human connection is what sets you apart.
+When you can gain trust in this environment, especially with AI coming out and people not trusting what they're seeing or hearing, you can create some long-lasting relationships.
+The largest opportunity right now is connecting on the human level, because after COVID and with AI, people have to know that they've got a humble human working for them.
+I do use today's technology, but the human connection is what makes me successful.
 It's about being that trusted advisor who can help people navigate this complex body of law and remove barriers for them, especially when there's so much uncertainty about what's real and what's not.

 What values are most important to you in your work and personal life?

 In my work, I value being an advocate and educator - helping people navigate complexity and removing barriers so they can become the boss of their own money.
 I've always focused on reaching as many people as possible in the most effective way, not just serving the wealthy but helping all individuals build their wealth.
 Trust and human connection are essential to me, especially in today's environment.
 Personally, I absolutely love being outside.
-I live in Kentucky and I'm an equestrian - I ride horses and have my own horse.
-At this stage, it's not about competition, it's about restoration and repurposing.
-I bought a horse to restore and repurpose, and I work with her every day just to make her better.
-I love hiking and cycling - my husband and I actually met in a hiking group and we're also in a cycling group.
-We live in the city but have an acre with two Australian Shepherd dogs and 10 chickens and a garden.
-Another passion is not only gardening but teaching everyone that they can garden no matter how much space they have - teaching them how to fish rather than going fishing with them for a day.
+I live in Kentucky, ride bikes and horses.
+I love hiking and cycling - my husband and I actually met in a hiking group and we're also in a cycling group, Spoke Jokers.
+We live in the city but have an acre with two Australian Shepherd dogs, 10 chickens and a garden.
 Being outdoors and connected to nature is central to who I am.